RebinW/active-directory-domain-services/02-dns-configuration/02-forward-lookup-zones.md

 # Forward lookup zones

 ## Overview
 Forward lookup zones are used to resolve hostnames to IP addresses.
-In Active Directory environments, these zones store DNS records that allow clients and server to locate resources and services in the network.
+In Active Directory, these zones store DNS records that allow clients and server to locate resources and services in the network.

 ## Objectives
 - Explain the purpose of forward lookup zones